 Building your child’s routine, with the same steps in the same order every single day, will put them into autopilot so they can smoothly fall asleep when they’re in bed.

 We all like having control - and your child is no different.
 I don’t care if he’s 3 days, 3 months or 3 years - he wants to have a finger in the pie, too.

 But, of course, our babies and little kids just aren’t able to make major decisions.
 (Think super underdeveloped frontal cortex, and all that.)

 Being buffeted by the unpredictable winds of whim is super scary for them, they can’t quite make decisions - what’s to keep a baby/toddler happy?

 They’re that perfect in-between that allow your child to feel in control and revel in the predictability - while you’re calling the shots.
 (Because it is, after all, your job to call the shots.)

-Putting on jammies take things up to a whole new level for you?
+Did this just take putting on jammies up to a whole new level for you?
 What questions do you have about your child’s bedtime routine?